PhilipYip1988/python-tutorials/021_matrix_plotting_library/readme.md

-Unfortunately changing to this backend when an Interactive Python Notebook has plots using other backends gives the following warning ```Warning: Cannot change to a different GUI toolkit```:
+Unfortunately changing to this backend when an Interactive Python Notebook has existing plots that use other backends gives the following warning ```Warning: Cannot change to a different GUI toolkit```: